suprithk/College-Admissions-Baseline/README.md

 python main.py
 ```

 This will train two agents - [A-PPO and G-PPO](https://github.com/ericyangyu/pocar) and evaluate their fairness and utility performance in our environment, outputting graphs.
+Follow this [tutorial](https://github.com/araffin/rl-tutorial-jnrr19/tree/sb3/) for adding/running more RL decision-making models.

 Can change training time or episode length in `config.py`